sotnir/tni2022/_episodes/13-day-2-viz.md

 >
 {: .challenge}

+<a name="short-history"></a>
 ## Short history of open & linked data technologies

 The concepts introduced in the above section - research objects and PIDs - are important for understanding how we can adapt the web for sharing and integrating data.
 We are all familiar with web-accessible databases, that is, databases that are available for searching through the web.
 PubMed is one well-known example.
 But just because a database is web accessible, doesn't mean that its data are designed for use on the web.
 In fact, data contained in dynamic databases are often considered to be part of the [hidden web](https://en.wikipedia.org/wiki/Deep_web), that is, it is not easily indexed in search engines like Google.
 The [Neuroscience Information Framework](http://neuinfo.org) was designed to search inside of these databases.
 But there are ways to design databases so that they are more web friendly.
 A major proponent of using the internet for sharing data and not simply web document is [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee).

-Linked data is a method of publishing structured data on the web so that it can be interlinked and queried using a formal semantic query language ([https://en.wikipedia.org/wiki/Linked_data](https://en.wikipedia.org/wiki/Linked_data)).
+**Linked data** is a method of publishing structured data on the web so that it can be interlinked and queried using a formal semantic query language ([https://en.wikipedia.org/wiki/Linked_data](https://en.wikipedia.org/wiki/Linked_data)).
 Linked Open Data is linked data that is covered under on open source license so that it can be reused by third parties.
 Linked data builds upon standard Web technologies, e.g., HTTP, RDF (Resource Description Framework) and URIs (Uniform Resource Identifiers).
 But rather than using these technologies to share web pages, linked data extends them to share information in a way that can be read automatically by computers.
 The goal is to allow data from different sources to be connected and queried through a web browser.

-Tim Berners-Lee coined the term [Linked Data in 2006](https://www.w3.org/DesignIssues/LinkedData.html) and laid out 4 basic principles:
+Tim Berners-Lee coined the term "Linked Data"" in 2006 and laid out 4 basic principles [[link](https://www.w3.org/DesignIssues/LinkedData.html)]:

 1. Use URIs to name (identify) things.
-1. Use HTTP URIs so that these things can be looked up (interpreted, "dereferenced").
+2. Use HTTP URIs so that these things can be looked up (interpreted, "dereferenced").
-1. Provide useful information about what a name identifies when it's looked up, using open standards such as RDF, SPARQL, etc.
+3. Provide useful information about what a name identifies when it's looked up, using open standards such as RDF, SPARQL, etc.
-1. Refer to other things using their HTTP URI-based names when publishing data on the Web.
+4. Refer to other things using their HTTP URI-based names when publishing data on the Web.

 We've introduced a few new terms here, so let's give a few explanations.

 ### URI

 A [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) is a PID, i.e, a string of characters used to identify an entity.
 URIs have a specific syntax (that's what makes them uniform), which we will not go into here (see [Wikipedia](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)).
 One of the biggest points of confusion in the world of PIDs is the difference between a URI and a URL.
 In fact, the terms URI and URL are often used interchangeably, but they are distinct.
 The easiest way to think about it is that a URL is a URI that happens to point to a resource over a network ([Wikipedia](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)).
-In other words, all URLs are URIs but not all URIs are URLs.
+In other words, *all URLs are URIs but not all URIs are URLs*.
 In our above examples, we could turn a local identifier into a globally unique identifier by adding a namespace before the ID, e.g., `pubmed/26978244` If we add a network access protocol to that identifier, `**https://www.ncbi.nlm.nih.gov/**pubmed/26978244`, we have a URI that is also a URL.
-Because we are dealing here with data on the web, most of our URI examples will, in fact, be URLs in accordance with rule 2 of Linked Data above.
+Because we are dealing here with data on the web, most of our URI examples will, in fact, be URLs in accordance with the 2nd principle of Linked Data (Use HTTP URIs so that these things can be looked up).

 ### RDF

-According to the W3C, the standards body for the web, [RDF](https://www.w3.org/RDF/) is *"a standard model for data interchange on the Web"*.
+According to W3C, the standards body for the web, [RDF](https://www.w3.org/RDF/) is *"a standard model for data interchange on the Web"*.
 RDF has features that facilitate data merging even if the underlying schemas differ, and it specifically supports the evolution of schemas over time without requiring all the data consumers to be changed.

 RDF extends the linking structure of the Web to use URIs to name the relationship between things as well as the two ends of the link (this is usually referred to as a "triple").
 Using this simple model, it allows structured and semi-structured data to be mixed, exposed, and shared across different applications.

 This linking structure forms a directed, labeled graph, where the edges represent the named link between two resources, represented by the graph nodes.
-This graph view is the easiest possible mental model for RDF and is often used in easy-to-understand visual explanations."
+This graph view is the easiest possible mental model for RDF and is often used in easy-to-understand visual explanations.

 ### SPARQL

 [SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language that is used to query RDF databases.

 **Examples**:
 An RDF triple comprises a subject, predicate and object, each identified by a URI.
 In a simple example, a statement such as: Kevin Bacon stars in the movie Footloose can be turned into RDF by coding the subject (Kevin Bacon), the predicate (is star of) and object (Movie:Footloose).
 A SPARQL query can then be formulated to Find all movies where "is star of" = Kevin Bacon.
-Note that this example is highly simplified: please refer to [Wikipedia](https://en.wikipedia.org/wiki/Resource_Description_Framework) and [W3C](https://www.w3.org/RDF/) examples for actual coding examples.
+Note that this example is highly simplified: please refer to actual coding examples at Wikipedia [here](https://en.wikipedia.org/wiki/Resource_Description_Framework) and at W3C [here](https://www.w3.org/RDF/).

 Although the majority of biomedical data sources have been slow to adopt the [Open Linked Data protocol](http://lod-cloud.net/), a perusal of the Linked Open Data Cloud indicates that life sciences comprises a substantial part of the web of data.

+<a name="benefits-lod"></a>
 ## Benefits of linked open data with examples

-The benefits of Linked Open Data are encapsulated in the description of RDF above:
+The benefits of **Linked Open Data (LOD)** are encapsulated in the description of RDF above:
 * It facilitates data interchange on the web
 * It facilitates data integration across sources even when schemas are different
 * It supports evolution of schemas over time with minimal disruption to data consumers

 What these benefits mean is that we can use the general architecture of the web to link not just web pages to each other, but objects within databases to similar objects in other databases.
 Why is this important?
 Currently, information about brain structures, diseases or genes is scattered across hundreds of databases.
 Searching NIF for [cerebellum](https://neuinfo.org/data/search?q=cerebellum&l=cerebellum#all), for example, yields over 1 million records from > 100 databases.
 These databases contain different types of information; some contain information on connectivity of the cerebellum, others on gene expression.
 Still others provide imaging data or measurements of the cerebellum in disease.
 Currently, a search across NIF will let you see what databases contain the term "cerebellum" and will let you visit each of them.
 But to integrate the information across them, e.g., find all images of cerebellum showing genes known to be implicated in Parkinson's disease requires a fair amount of work and multiple queries to multiple databases.
 For example, I might go to ClinVar to find a list of genes associated with Parkinson's disease, then use these genes to query NIF to find [image databases](https://neuinfo.org/data/source/nif-0000-00508-1/search?q=NR4A2&l=+NR4A2) that show expression of these genes.

-With Linked Open Data (LOD), this process becomes much easier.
+With LOD, this process becomes much easier.
 If each of these databases had exposed their data as LOD, it would be possible to construct the query: find all images of cerebellum showing genes known to be implicated in Parkinson's disease, so that it returned the same data in far fewer steps.
 Why?
 Because the links between these different data sources would be explicit, so the "mash up" of results from different data sources is facilitated.

 Of course, this type of integration is only possible if developers of databases for the life sciences agree to the same set of URIs for the things they refer to, in this case, concepts like "cerebellum" and "disease" and the relationships that connect them.
 These concepts are typically assigned URIs when they are represented in data structures called ontologies, essentially, formal models of knowledge within a domain.
 If each database develops its own identifier for Parkinson's Disease, then we are in the same boat as today:  we'd have to go to each database, find their data dictionaries and extract the particular identifier.
 A single set of identifiers for entities in the life sciences is one of the goals of the [OBO Foundry:  Open Biological Ontologies](http://www.obofoundry.org/).
 Where it has been achieved, e.g., the Gene Ontology in genomics, cross query of databases is highly facilitated.
 But for other biological domains, e.g., neuroscience, consistent use of identifiers for concepts and relationships across databases has been less successful.
 For this reason, life sciences has also had to maintain a lot of cross-mapping between concepts in ontologies and other controlled vocabularies.